 Adult Learning Theory, also known as andragogy, is a set of principles and practices that focus on how adults learn most effectively.

-It is a crucial concept in the field of corporate learning as it provides a foundation for designing and delivering training programs that cater to the unique needs and preferences of adult learners.
+It is a crucial concept in corporate learning as it provides a foundation for designing and delivering training programs that cater to adult learners’ unique needs and preferences.

 Understanding these principles can help organizations optimize their training efforts and create a more engaged and skilled workforce.